Giant ''Meg'' Shark: Longer and Leaner? | The Institute for Creation Research

 Fossil remains of the giant shark Otodus megalodon have been found in Miocene1 and Pliocene2 rock layers, which ICR scientists interpret as having been formed during the Genesis Flood.3 Paleontologists recently revised the estimated adult body length for megalodon upward from 15.9 meters (52 feet) to 24.3 meters (80 feet).
 Based on considerations of swimming efficiency, they concluded the megalodon’s body was probably more elongated like that of a lemon shark (see figure) rather than stocky and bulky like that of a great white.4,5 This megalodon took a long time to skeletally mature, and delayed maturation is often associated with greater longevity in living animals.6

-Organisms typically undergo rapid juvenile growth which slows down as the creature approaches maturity.
+Organisms typically undergo rapid juvenile growth that slows down as the creature approaches maturity.
 Researchers sometimes collect length-versus-age data for a population of sharks to estimate the average growth trajectory for that shark.
 In theory, such growth curves can also be constructed for extinct fossil creatures, using growth rings in fossil vertebrae.
 The disk-like part of the vertebra contains growth rings that can be counted, not unlike tree rings.

 New estimated adult body length for megalodon